chubbywallababy/EightSleepDemo/docs/PotentialQuestions.md

 ## A

 I wanted to get a good amount of unit tests done.
-Testing UI with animations can be trick though, so as of now all of the animations are mocked.
+Testing UI with animations can be tricky though.
+So as of now, all of the animations are mocked.

 I like to make stub tests that check a snapshot.
-Because if any UI updates are made they will have to be intentional since tests will fail.
+Because if any UI updates are made, they will have to be intentional since tests will fail.
 After that's set up, redux state and util functions are usually pretty easy to nail down.

 A good goal for a real project is between 70% and 90%, in my opinion.